Possible causes include:

 1. According to the related RFC description, a DHCP client that has obtained an IP address preferred to use the previously obtained address after being reset, and initiates a procedure to apply for extension of the IP address lease.
 If the application is approved, the lease extends.
 Otherwise, the client starts a new DHCP procedure to apply for an IP address.
 This means, within the lease, the client should be allocated the previously obtained address preferably as long as the address is not allocated to another client

-2. Captured packets to analyze the problem.
+2. Got information of packets to analyze the problem.

 After being reset, the client sent two discovery packets.
 Upon receiving the first packet, the ME60 released the client and sent a release message to the DCHP server to instruct it to release the address that had been allocated to the client.
 The ME60 transparently transmitted the second discovery packet to the DHCP server.
 Therefore, the DHCP server allocated a new IP address to the client.